SayantanKumar/GLP_AMIA/README.md

 ## Models

 The paper evaluates multiple LLMs for textual time-series extraction, including DeepSeek R1, DeepSeek-R1-Distill-Llama-70B, Llama-3.3-70B-Instruct, GPT5, O1, O3, and O4mini.
-The notebooks in this archive do not serve or call those LLMs directly; instead, they analyze generated timeline outputs and match files.
+The notebooks in this archive do not serve or call those LLMs directly; instead, they analyze generated timeline outputs and match files included under `annotations/LLM_annotations/`.

 For diagnosis normalization, the notebooks use: